 1) How are you using Ellevation Strategies to support your colleagues who have ELLs in their classes?

 There are two main ways I use Ellevation to support my colleagues who have ELLs in their classrooms.
 First, my partner ESL teacher and I send an email to all teachers explaining how to find the instructional activities.
 The teachers find it helpful to be able to filter the activities by content area and grade.
 Second, I have tried and adapted some of the activities myself as teachers have asked my opinion of them.
 For example, a science teacher mentioned that Ellevation had recommended using Cornell Notes for an activity, but she was unsure if they would be useful.
-I adapted the strategy, tried it myself with my Sheltered History class, and shared the results with her.
+I adapted the activity, tried it myself with my Sheltered History class, and shared the results with her.
 If I am asking other teachers to try the activities, I need to be willing to use them myself.

 2) What is your favorite instructional activity or one you recommend frequently?
 Why?

 One instructional activity that I recommend frequently is Brainstorm Walk.
 We use this activity not only for activating prior knowledge but also discussing review questions, reading texts, practicing vocabulary, and more.